simonccc/btsmarthub-utils/README.md

 * docker image to ease deployment

-* delete a device from the smarthub from the command line
+* see delete-device dir for a script to delete inactive devices

 # manual setup